Vipeen21/Vipeen21/README.md

 ### Hi there 👋, My name is Vipeen Kumar.
 Welcome to my Github!
 I am a **research scholar** at Panjab University, Chandiarh.
-### About my github resources
-I have uploaded some of my projects that i have implemented and learnt during my Ph.D.
-Here you will get latex, python and r files with their applications in econometrics, finance and machine learning.
-I have also added some courses in economics, statistics, finance and machine learning.
-Do checkout them also.

 ### Here's my brief profile.
 - 🔭 I’m currently working on Exchange Rates.
 - 🌱 I’m currently learning various skills like Python, R and Machine learning